thyrlian/SonarOnDocker/README.md

 The database upgrade can take several minutes.
 When the DB migration ends successfully, the page will display "Database is up-to-date", then redirect you to home page.

-##License
+## License

-Copyright (c) 2016 Jing Li. **SonarOnDocker** is released under the GNU General Public License version 3.
+Copyright (c) 2016-2019 Jing Li. **SonarOnDocker** is released under the GNU General Public License version 3.
 See the [LICENSE](https://github.com/thyrlian/SonarOnDocker/blob/master/LICENSE) file for details.